Professor

 Recent publications include:

-"Tort Reforms and the Gender Distribution of Physicians" (with Cher Li), forthcoming in the Eastern Economic Journal, 2018.
+Li, H-H, and A. Bernasek “Tort Reforms and Gender Distribution of Physicians”, Eastern Economic Journal, 44 (2018): 437-454.

 Courses

-• Econ 372 – History of Economic Thought and Institutions
+Econ 372 – History of Economic Thought and Institutions

-• Econ 460 – Economic Development
+ECON 460 – Economic Development